MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ## Interoperability of Teams and Skype for Business

 Interoperability is the ability for Teams and Skype for Business users in the same organization to communicate across Teams and Skype for Business.
-Interoperability is not available to Islands mode users.
-It is available between a user in any of the “interop” coexistence modes (**Skype for Business Only**, **Skype for Business with Teams Collaboration**, **Skype for Business with Teams Collaboration and Meetings**) and a user in **Teams Only**, regardless of which initiates the conversation.

 ### Native interop and interop escalation

 There are two types of interop experiences: native and interop escalation.

 -   A _native interop_ experience occurs in the client that the user is currently using.
 One user will be in the Skype for Business client, the other in Teams.
 A native interop experience won’t take them to another client to communicate, the users will be able to conduct their conversation in the client they’re currently using.
 The native interop experiences are one-to-one chat and calling.
 -   An _interop escalation_ experience means that as part of helping users perform an advanced action (such as sharing their desktop), the service can facilitate the creation of a meeting and continue the experience in that meeting.
 The meeting is created on the platform of the initiator of the action.
 The user or users who aren’t on that platform receive meeting join coordinates and join the meeting (after switching clients).

 ### Native interop experiences

 Depending on the coexistence modes assigned to users (as described above), the following native interop experiences are available:

 -   Skype for Business users can chat one-on-one with Teams users, and vice versa.
 An interop chat needs to go through an interop gateway that’s part of Teams cloud services (and therefore only exists online).
 Interop chats are plain text: rich text and emoticons aren’t supported.
 Users in Teams are notified that the conversation is an interop conversation; a similar notification for Skype for Business users will be provided soon.
 ![Interop chat experience from Teams](media/Interop_chat_experience_from_Teams.png "Interop chat experience from Teams")
 -   Skype for Business users can make one-on-one voice and video calls to Teams users, and vice versa.
 ![Interop calling experience from Teams](media/Interop_calling_experience_from_Teams.png "Interop calling experience from Teams")

 > [!Important]
 > Interop experiences with an on-premises deployment of Skype for Business require that the on-premises environment is in hybrid mode with Office 365 Skype for Business.
 For details, see [Migration and interoperability guidance](https://aka.ms/SkypeToTeams-Interop).

-These interop experiences are available to and between users who have the one of the following coexistence modes assigned: **Skype for Business with Teams Collaboration**, **Skype for Business with Teams Collaboration and Meetings**, **Skype for Business Only**, or **Teams Only**.
-There is no interoperability to users in **Islands** mode.
+These interop experiences are available to and between users who have the one of the following coexistence modes assigned: **Skype for Business with Teams Collaboration**, **Skype for Business with Teams Collaboration and meetings**, **Skype for Business Only**, or **Teams Only**.
+There is no interoperability to users in Islands mode.

 ### Native interop experience limitations